-CCS will include the telephone number for the National Suicide Prevention Lifeline (1-800-273-8255) and the National Domestic Violence Hotline (1-800-799-7233) on all scholar identification cards.
-CCS will also include the number for the Crisis Text Line which can be accessed by texting HOME to 741741 and a local suicide prevention hotline on all scholar identification cards.
+SB-972 requires scholar identification cards to include the three (3) digit dialing codes for the National Suicide Prevention Lifeline 988 and the National Domestic Violence Hotline (1-800-799-7233) and the number for the Crisis Text Line which can be accessed by texting HOME to 741741.
+Please ensure that your scholar has these emergency support numbers printed and available in a prominent and easily found location.